 Our vision lies at the heart of our grant-making.
 We will focus on areas where the law is not serving New Zealanders well.
 Our initial (but not exclusive) strategic focus areas are the criminal justice system and family law.
 Whether we are doing proactive or reactive grant-making, we will consider the same three elements: eligibility, our guiding principles and exclusions.

-We want to move beyond transactional grant-making.
-As an independent philanthropic organisation, we plan to do a mix of both ‘proactive grant-making’ and also openly solicited grant applications.
+Our approach to grant-making goes beyond transactional grant-making.
+As an independent philanthropic organisation, we do a mix of both ‘proactive grant-making’ as well as openly solicited grant applications.

-We will actively seek out high-performing individuals and organisations who can contribute to our vision.
-We will also periodically run an open Expressions of Interest process for grants.
-We plan to continue to experiment and improve on our grant-making as we go.
+We actively seek out, and are open to approaches from, high-performing individuals and organisations with ideas and initiatives that can contribute to our vision.
+From time to time we may also run an Expressions of Interest process for grants.

 Whether ‘proactive’ or ‘reactive’ grant-making, we consider the same elements when deciding who and what to fund.
 Read these sections carefully:

 To understand the thinking behind how we do ‘grant-making’ read ‘Our approach to philanthropy‘ and check out who we’ve been inspired by.

 If we fund your project, expect us to remain interested and engaged – in a helpful way.
 Our approach is to do more than give.
 We will meet with you as regularly as is appropriate, depending on the size and complexity of the grant.
 This ensures open communication on progress and any issues that you might want to raise with us.
 We will contribute where we have value to add.
 Where we don’t have value to add, we will stay out of the way so you can focus on the work.

 We also aim to minimise bureaucracy or paperwork.
 We fund on the basis of agreed milestones, not on the production of receipts.